applied-systems-biology/jipipe-website/content/documentation/create-json-extensions/_index.md

 This interface allows you to manage the list of algorithms that are contained within the extension.
 If you want, you can also create algorithms from scratch (although we do not recommend this as you cannot test pipelines within the extension builder).
 On selecting an algorithm, you can edit its metadata.

 * **Algorithm ID** is the most important field.
-It uniquely identifies the algorithm within ACAQ5.
+It uniquely identifies the algorithm within JIPipe.
 The ID is not namespaced (meaning that it is independent of the extension ID).
 We recommend to choose a meaningful name that can be easily expanded for specialized algorithms.
 * **Category** determines in which menu the algorithm is shown.
 Please note that if you select `DataSource`, the algorithm will be placed in a menu based on the output data type.
 Choosing `Internal` is not allowed.

 You can edit the graph that defines the algorithm's workload by clicking {{< icon name="fa-pencil" size="medium" >}} **Edit algorithm**.
 Use this to